SYSNOMINAL|BUILDv2026.01.01|REGIONSELF_HOST

 [ DOWNLOAD DATASHEET ]

-It records whether an expiry timestamp (or window) exists for a subject or scope and returns the current expiry signal at read time.
+It records expiry timestamps or windows for a subject or scope and returns the current temporal validity fact at read time.

-ExpirySignal exists to keep time-based state explicit, decoupled, and auditable as a first-class primitive, rather than an incidental field buried inside unrelated domain tables or background job logic.
+ExpirySignal keeps time-based state explicit, decoupled, and auditable as a first-class primitive instead of burying it inside unrelated domain tables or background job logic.

-ExpirySignal does not schedule actions, revoke tokens, or enforce outcomes.
+ExpirySignal does not schedule actions, revoke tokens, invalidate sessions, authorize users, or enforce outcomes.

 It only emits whether an entity is expired at read time.